 Is Bitcoin really digital gold?

-Bitcoin shares several key properties with gold (scarcity, durability, and resistance to censorship) but it also has properties gold lacks: perfect divisibility, instant transferability across borders, and a supply cap that is mathematically guaranteed rather than geologically estimated.
-The "digital gold" label captures the store-of-value thesis but understates how different the two assets actually are.
-Bitcoin is programmable, auditable, and portable in ways gold can never be.
+Bitcoin shares several properties with gold: scarcity, durability, and resistance to censorship.
+But it also does things gold cannot: perfect divisibility, instant cross-border transfers, and a supply cap enforced by math rather than geology.
+The "digital gold" label captures the store-of-value thesis but undersells the differences.
+Bitcoin is programmable, auditable, and portable in ways gold will never be.

 Should I buy Bitcoin or gold?

-It depends on your goals, time horizon, and risk tolerance.
-Gold is a proven store of value over millennia with lower volatility, making it ideal for capital preservation.
-Over long timeframes (10+ years), Bitcoin has dramatically outperformed gold, but gold has been the stronger performer in the most recent 1-year and 5-year windows.
-Many investors hold both: gold for stability and Bitcoin for asymmetric long-term upside.
-If you're starting out, learn about both before committing capital to either.
+That depends on your goals, time horizon, and risk tolerance.
+Gold has proven itself as a store of value over millennia with lower volatility, which suits capital preservation.
+Over 10+ years, Bitcoin has dramatically outperformed gold, but gold has been the stronger performer in the most recent 1-year and 5-year windows.
+Many holders own both: gold for stability, Bitcoin for asymmetric long-term upside.
+If you are just starting out, learn about both before committing capital.
 Our guide on Bitcoin vs savings accounts covers similar tradeoffs for more traditional assets.

 Has Bitcoin outperformed gold historically?

-Over the long run, yes, dramatically.
-Since 2011, Bitcoin has returned roughly 70,000x in dollar terms, while gold has roughly tripled.
-However, the picture is more nuanced over shorter timeframes.
-Gold has significantly outperformed Bitcoin over the most recent 1-year and 5-year windows, driven by an extraordinary rally above $5,000/oz.
-Bitcoin's outperformance requires a longer time horizon (7-10+ years), and it came with 50-80% drawdowns that gold investors never experienced.
-Past performance doesn't guarantee future results.
+Over the long run, dramatically.
+Since 2011, Bitcoin has returned roughly 70,000x in dollar terms while gold has roughly tripled.
+But shorter timeframes tell a different story.
+Gold has significantly outperformed Bitcoin over the most recent 1-year and 5-year windows, driven by a rally above $5,000/oz.
+Bitcoin's outperformance requires a 7-10+ year horizon and came with 50-80% drawdowns that gold holders never experienced.
+Past performance does not guarantee future results.

 Can governments confiscate Bitcoin like they confiscated gold?

-In 1933, the U.S. government issued Executive Order 6102, requiring citizens to surrender their gold.
-Bitcoin, stored with a properly secured private key, cannot be physically seized the way gold can.
-However, governments can regulate exchanges, tax Bitcoin holdings, and make it illegal to transact, so Bitcoin is resistant to confiscation, not immune to regulation.
-Self-custody with proper security practices significantly increases your sovereignty over your holdings.
+In 1933, the U.S. government issued Executive Order 6102 and required citizens to surrender their gold.
+Bitcoin stored with a properly secured private key cannot be physically seized the same way.
+Governments can still regulate exchanges, tax holdings, and criminalize transactions, so Bitcoin resists confiscation but does not escape regulation.
+Self-custody with proper security practices gives you significantly more control over your holdings.

 What percentage of my portfolio should be in Bitcoin vs gold?

-There is no universal answer.
-Traditional financial advisors often suggest 5-10% in gold for portfolio diversification.
-Bitcoin allocations typically range from 1-5% for conservative investors to 10-25% for those with higher conviction and longer time horizons.
+There is no single right answer.
+Traditional financial advisors often suggest 5-10% in gold for diversification.
+Bitcoin allocations typically range from 1-5% for conservative holders to 10-25% for those with higher conviction and longer horizons.
 The right mix depends on your age, financial goals, risk tolerance, and how well you understand each asset.
-Never allocate more to Bitcoin than you can afford to hold through a 50%+ drawdown.
-If you're thinking about allocation as part of a broader savings strategy, our Bitcoin savings plan guide walks through the process step by step.
+Never put more into Bitcoin than you can afford to hold through a 50%+ drawdown.
+If you are thinking about allocation as part of a broader savings strategy, our Bitcoin savings plan guide walks through the process step by step.

 ···

-Want to explore further?
-Use our Bitcoin vs Everything tool to compare live returns across asset classes.
-Try the DCA Calculator to model what consistent Bitcoin purchases would look like over time.
-Or check the Bitcoin Pulse dashboard for real-time market data including Bitcoin dominance, hash rate, and network health.
+Compare live returns across asset classes with our Bitcoin vs Everything tool.
+Model consistent Bitcoin purchases in the DCA Calculator.
+Or check the Bitcoin Pulse dashboard for real-time Bitcoin dominance, hash rate, and network health.